JasonEtco/actions-toolkit/README.md

 ## Motivation

+_actions-toolkit_ is a wrapper around some fantastic open source libraries, and provides some helper methods for dealing with GitHub Actions.
+Every Action runs in a Docker container i.e. at first you write a dockerfile so to create your container, then inside this container, you use actions-toolkit and put your actions inside the ordinary index.js or index.ts file.
+That's it.
+You can absolutely build all this functionality yourself but… now you don’t have to!

 After building a GitHub Action in Node.js, it was clear to me that I was writing code that other actions will want to use.
 Reading files from the repository, making requests to the GitHub API, or running arbitrary executables on the project, etc.

-So, I thought it'd be useful to build those out into library to help you build actions in Node.js :tada:
+So, I thought it'd be useful to build those out into a library to help you build actions in Node.js :tada:

 ## Usage